digital-asset/daml-finance/docs/source/packages/core-implementations.rst

     - :ref:`NonTransferable <module-daml-finance-holding-nontransferable-44402>`: Implementation of a non-transferable holding.
     - :ref:`Util <module-daml-finance-holding-util-87323>`: Utility functions related to holdings, e.g. locking a holding.

-    The :doc:`Core Concepts <../core-concepts>` page explains the relationship between instruments, holdings and accounts.
+    The :doc:`Asset Model <../concepts/asset-model>` page explains the relationship between instruments, holdings, and accounts.
-    Check out the :doc:`Transfer tutorial <../../tutorial/getting-started/transfer>` for a description on how to create a holding on an instrument and how to transfer it between accounts.
+    Check out the :doc:`Transfer tutorial <../../tutorials/getting-started/transfer>` for a description on how to create a holding on an instrument and how to transfer it between accounts.

 - ``Daml.Finance.Settlement``